lzjqsdd/scikit-learn-doc-cn/doc/datasets/index.rst

   The default coding of images is based on the ``uint8`` dtype to spare memory.
 Often machine learning algorithms work best if the input is converted to a floating point representation first.
-Also, if you plan to use ``matplotlib.pyplpt.imshow`` don't forget to scale to the range 0 - 1 as done in the following example.
+Also, if you plan to use ``pylab.imshow`` don't forget to scale to the range 0 - 1 as done in the following example.

 .. topic:: Examples: